HarvestRobot/ChallengeRFD/README.md

 RUN PROJECT
 1. You will need a local postgres DB to do this.
 2. You can find the DB dump on this project, please setup the DB with it.

+TEST PROJECT
+1. You will need the DESKTOP APP Postman to do this.
+Because you will be running the project in local, Postman web won't work.
+2. You can find the Postman's collection on this project, please import it to your Postman.